…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 James 1:20 (NLT)

 For text media, without hearing the tone, emotional & facial cues, emphasis and pauses in sharing, …. its possible for a text message be mis-interpreted to mean something else.
-Short messages and snippets compress everything, with some details left out, and assumptions attached.
+Short messages and snippets compress everything, with some details left out,

 When the listener’s interpretation